 Want to join us in Waikiki in 2020?
 Sunday 19 July.
-Confirmation of performance happens by the end of December 2019.
+Ukestralia are now confirmed to perform at the Festival.
 If you’d like to know a little of what goes on there, have a look at our brief 2016 slide night web page.

-If you don’t know what it is all about, we suggest you read through the following thoroughly.
-Otherwise you can just fill in the form and we’ll let you know how things develop over the next few months.
+If you don’t know what it is all about, we suggest you read through the information below the form thoroughly.

 Ukestralia Hawai’i – what’s it all about then?